 - Kid-specific “Ride Right” lightweight frame design

-- SRAM 9x grip shifter for easily tackling elevation changes
+- SRAM 9x trigger shifter for easily tackling elevation changes

 - Disc brakes for better stopping power

 Pello Reyes Review – Results of Our Test Rides

 Well-suited and adaptable for basic mountain biking to longer family rides along paved trails, the Pello Reyes is one magical multi-trick pony.
 Featuring responsive Tektro mechanical disc-brakes, a lightweight aluminum frame and fork as well an optional air fork, the Reyes is well-thought out for versatile, long-term use.
 In fact, you know you’ve got a sweet bike on your hands when mom and dad keep stealing it from the kids!
 Whether at the bike park or around the neighborhood, the Reyes performed like a champ.